hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/README.md

 - [Expressions, Operators &amp; Functions](./syntax/expressions.md)

     All the basic operators such as `+`, `-`, `*`, `/`, `=`, `<>`, `<`, `>`, `<=`, `>=`, `LIKE`, `BETWEEN`, `AND`, `OR`, `NOT`, `||`, etc., as well as common functions such as `ROUND()`,
 `SUBSTRING()`, `CURRENT_DATE()`, `COALESCE()`, etc. Expressions can be used in any place of the SQL query where a scalar value or a predicate can be used.
-In short, they can appear in the select list of the query or subquery, in the `WHERE` clause to define simple or complex search rules, in the `GROUP BY` clause, `ORDER BY` clause, etc. LiveSQL includes a basic list of predefined functions for each specific data type, that can be enhanced with custom functions.
-Parameterized scalars (`sql.val()`) and literal scalars (`sql.literal()`) are included in the LiveSQL syntax.
+In short, they can appear in the select list of the query or subquery, in the `WHERE` clause to define simple or complex search rules, in the `GROUP BY` clause, `ORDER BY` clause, etc.

 - [Subqueries](./syntax/subqueries.md)